Jakarta-Bandung is a proposed high-speed rail project in Indonesia, connecting the capital city of Jakarta to the textile hub of Bandung.

-China have been selected by the Indonesian Government over Japan to build the country’s first fast-train rail link.
+China was selected by the Indonesian Government over Japan to build the country’s first fast-train rail link, which is estimated to cost $6.07bn.

-The project will be carried out on a business-to-business basis, with Indonesia having 60% interest in the joint venture, while China has 40%.
+The project is being developed by PT Kereta Cepat Indonesia China, a joint venture formed in October 2015 between a consortium of Indonesian state-owned companies, and China Railway International.
+The project is being carried out on a business-to-business basis, with Indonesia having 60% interest in the joint venture, while China has 40%.

 China won the project due to its readiness to provide guarantee-free loans, while Japan requested Indonesian Government funding.